Using packages

 /usr/share/centreon/bin/registerServerTopology.sh -u admin -t poller -h 192.168.0.1 -n poller-1

-Replace <IP_TARGET_NODE> by the IP of the central server or remote server that you want to link the poller to (IP as seen by the poller)
+Replace <IP_TARGET_NODE> with the IP of the central server or remote server that you want to link the poller to (IP as seen by the poller)

 The <API_ACCOUNT> must have access to the configuration API.
 You can use the default admin account.